techidaily/site-facebook/source/_posts/bridging-games-and-networks-social-integration-on-xbox.md

  To access certain features on Xbox, your console may ask you to link associated social accounts to the Microsoft account you use for Xbox.
 Any console feature that requires another platform will ask you to link the associated social account.

- If you want to use Xbox's Capture & Share features to[stream directly to Twitch from your Xbox](https://www.makeuseof.com/how-to-twitch-stream-directly-from-xbox/) , for instance, you will be asked to link your Twitch account to your console before being able to start a stream.
+ If you want to use Xbox's Capture & Share features to [stream directly to Twitch from your Xbox](https://www.makeuseof.com/how-to-twitch-stream-directly-from-xbox/) , for instance, you will be asked to link your Twitch account to your console before being able to start a stream.

- Similarly, if you want to[directly chat through Discord on your Xbox](https://www.makeuseof.com/how-to-directly-join-discord-voice-chat-from-xbox/) , you will have to link your Discord account to your Microsoft account.
+ Similarly, if you want to [directly chat through Discord on your Xbox](https://www.makeuseof.com/how-to-directly-join-discord-voice-chat-from-xbox/) , you will have to link your Discord account to your Microsoft account.
 Other social platforms that you can link to your Microsoft account to unlock console features include:

 * Facebook, to see Facebook friends who have an Xbox.
 * Reddit, to link your Reddit account and icon to your Xbox profile.